 - 1. All programme modules are compulsory, except for (maximum) one course plus one skills training course offered in period 4 and 5 of year 2. - 2.
 The maximum of 12 credits accounting for the one course plus one skills training course offered in period 4 and 5 of year 2 can be chosen from elective units of study as specified in articles 3.6.1.1/3.6.1.2 BA EER. - 3.
-Students who are already enrolled in an (old) major of the BA AC/CW programme, within which they can graduate until 31 August 2021, can still make use of the regulations for the flexible BA as specified in the R&R 2018-2019.
+Students who are already enrolled in an (old) major of the BA AC/CW programme, can still make use of the regulations for the flexible BA as specified in the R&R 2018-2019.